Hornbill-Docs/esp-config/esp-config/integration/integration-connectors.md

 ---
 # Integration Connectors

 Hornbill provides integration connectors with HP Operations Orchestration and Microsoft Orchestrator.
-This allows you to plugin with your 'HP Operations Orchestration or Microsoft Orchestrator from a Hornbill workflow using the Cloud Automation node.
+This allows you to plug in with your 'HP Operations Orchestration or Microsoft Orchestrator from a Hornbill workflow using the Cloud Automation node.

 ## HP Operations Orchestration Content Pack